PreTeXtBook/a11y/resources/README.md

 # Resources

 Static resources can be linked into the wiki for easy access by others.
+These are stable static versions (generally PDF).
+In some cases an HTML online version could be more convenient.

 ## braille